• Skip to primary navigation

 Crown Land Camping in Manitoba

 If you’re interested in crown land camping in Manitoba, we suggest contacting the local Rural Municipal office (RM).
-Land ownership maps can usually be viewed at an RM office, and you’ll be able to check which land is considered crown land in the area.
+Land ownership maps can usually be viewed at an RM office, and you can check which land is considered crown land in the area.

 Manitoba crown land camping can be difficult at first, especially if you don’t know where to start, but once you find your own slice of paradise, it may become your favourite form of camping.